okteto/java-gradle-getting-started/README.md

 The `okteto up` command will automatically start an ephemeral development environment, which means:

-- The Java Sample App container is updated with the docker image `gradle:5.1-jdk11`.
+- The Java Sample App container is updated with the docker image `gradle`.
 This image contains the required dev tools to build, test and run the Java Sample App.
 Enjoy the advantages of having development environments as code.
 - Create a bidirectional file synchronization service to keep your changes up-to-date between your local filesystem and your remote containers.
 Moving diff of code through the internet is way faster than moving Docker layers.
 - Forward the container ports 8080 (the application) and 8088 (the debugger) to localhost.
 - Start a terminal into the remote container.
 Build, test and run your application as if you were in your local machine.